Keeping children healthy and safe

 Do my children have to wear masks during child care or camps?

 OEC’s policy requires that children 3 years and older need to wear masks while in child care programs and camps.
-This requirement went into effect on September 21, 2020.
-However, child care programs will have until October 19, 2020 to phase in this new rule.

 Children under 3 years of age are not required to wear masks.
 In fact, the Centers for Disease Control (CDC) says that children under age 2 shouldn’t wear masks at all.
 Make sure to review the written policy that your child’s program shares with you.
 OEC’s flyer also has more information: